tramgup/nba_predictor/README.md

 ## Predictive Modeling
-A logistic regression model is trained on the processed data.
-The model predicts the outcome (the winning team) of NBA games based on the statistical performance of the teams.
+The python library Scikit-learn was used to train a logistic regression model on the processed data.
+The model predicts the outcome (the winning team) of NBA games based on the statistical performance of the two teams.

 ## Prediction
 The model predicts game outcomes for any given pair of teams (matchup).
 Predictions are based on the most recent team performance data available.